darnocer/scss-starter/README.md

 ## Installation :gear:

-1. From the repo, click the green "Code" button dropdown, adn select download .zip
+1. From the repo, click the green "Code" button dropdown, and select download .zip

 2. Paste all of the contents of `scss-starter` folder into your project